 The U.S. Preventive Services Task Force (USPSTF) concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for cognitive impairment.

 This is an I statement.

-Harms of Detection and Recognition of Risk Status
+Harms of Detection and Early Intervention and/or Treatment

-The USPSTF concludes that the evidence for screening for dental caries in children from birth to age 5 years is insufficient, and the balance of benefits and harms of screening cannot be determined.
+The USPSTF concludes that the evidence for screening for cognitive impairment is lacking and that the balance of benefits and harms cannot be determined.